Danny (footballer): Zenit

 Danny in Champions League action against Real Madrid.

-On 24 August 2008, Danny was bought by FC Zenit St. Petersburg for a fee of €30 million, which made him the most expensive player of the Russian Premier League; upon his arrival, manager Dick Advocaat hailed him as "the best midfielder in Russia", and he made his debut in the UEFA Super Cup game against Manchester United where he scored the winning goal, later being named Player of the match of the 2–1 victory.
+On 24 August 2008, Danny was bought by Zenit Saint Petersburg for a fee of €30 million, which made him the most expensive player of the Russian Premier League; upon his arrival, manager Dick Advocaat hailed him as "the best midfielder in Russia", and he made his debut in the UEFA Super Cup game against Manchester United where he scored the winning goal, later being named Player of the match of the 2–1 victory.
 The player contributed five league goals to a final fifth place, his total of ten being the competition's joint second-best.

 On 14 June 2011, Danny agreed to an extension, prolonging his stay in Saint Petersburg by a further four years.
-He played all six games in the 2011–12 edition of the UEFA Champions League, scoring in a 3–1 home defeat of FC Porto as they eventually finished second in their group, level on points with winners APOEL FC – the fixture also happened to be the player's 100th appearance in a Zenit jersey; on 6 February 2012, however, he suffered an anterior cruciate ligament injury to his right knee, being sidelined for eight months.
+He played all six games in the 2011–12 edition of the UEFA Champions League, scoring in a 3–1 home defeat of Porto as they eventually finished second in their group, level on points with winners APOEL – the fixture also happened to be the player's 100th appearance in a Zenit jersey; on 6 February 2012, however, he suffered an anterior cruciate ligament injury to his right knee, being sidelined for eight months.

 Danny returned to training in August 2012, and made in his first appearance since the injury in September.
 Shortly after Igor Denisov was sent to the youth team for improper conduct, he was appointed captain.

-Down 2–0 at home to Málaga CF on 21 November 2012 in the Champions League group stage, Danny exchanged passes with Tomáš Hubočan before scoring Zenit's first goal.
+Down 2–0 at home to Málaga on 21 November 2012 in the Champions League group stage, Danny exchanged passes with Tomáš Hubočan before scoring Zenit's first goal.
 With three minutes left, he missed from less than a metre from goal before the ball was rebounded to Victor Fayzulin, who managed to find the net for the final 2–2 draw.
 On 4 December, against AC Milan, he netted the only goal as his side won at the San Siro; the result was in vain, however, as the Russians finished third and were relegated to the UEFA Europa League.

-In a home match against FC Anzhi Makhachkala on 10 December 2012, Danny picked up a red card for dissent in a 1–1 draw, which left Zenit in third place.
-The following 3 August, he scored a hat-trick to help his team to defeat FC Volga Nizhny Novgorod 3–1 in a league match.
+In a home match against Anzhi Makhachkala on 10 December 2012, Danny picked up a red card for dissent in a 1–1 draw, which left Zenit in third place.
+The following 3 August, he scored a hat-trick to help his team to defeat Volga Nizhny Novgorod 3–1 in a league match.

-On 26 November 2014, Danny kept his side in contention for a Champions League knockout place by scoring the only goal in a home victory over S.L.
-Benfica.
+On 26 November 2014, Danny kept his side in contention for a Champions League knockout place by scoring the only goal in a home victory over Benfica.
 On the domestic front, he totalled 28 games and three goals and the club won its second national championship in four years.

 After initially announcing that he would be parting ways with Zenit on 28 May 2015, Danny agreed to a new two-year contract on 5 June, following which he left as a free agent.